-Please note that this blog post is part (Ad/Werbung): my recipe for Thanksgiving Apple Tarte with Frangipane (Erntedank Apfeltarte mit Mandelcreme) is part of my series for a 'local' (meaning across the state of North Rhine-Westphalia) radio station, where, throughout the year, I present different baked goods that are closely tied to various holidays and seasons.
+Please note that my recipe for Thanksgiving Apple Tarte with Frangipane (Erntedank Apfeltarte mit Mandelcreme) is part of my series for a 'local' (meaning across the state of North Rhine-Westphalia) radio station, where, throughout the years, I present different baked goods that are closely tied to various holidays and seasons.
 If you are interested, have a LOOK & LISTEN (in German) HERE.

 The various recipes of my series can be found here: